 The following sites are great resources to use as you sort through the market.

 - Writer’s Market – Writer’s Market is the internet’s most complete guide to getting your work published.
-It’s a subscription service (just $5.99/month) with detailed information on where to sell your work, whether you’ve written a book or short form literature.
+It’s a subscription service (just $5.99/month) with detailed information on where to sell your work, whether you’ve written a book or short-form literature.

-- Duotrope – Duotrope is also a subscription based service, with a database of fiction, poetry, and nonfiction markets.
+- Duotrope – Duotrope is also a subscription-based service, with a database of fiction, poetry, and nonfiction markets.

-- Poets & Writers – Poets & Writers offers free information online, including a database of literary magazines, list of contests by date, and more.
+- Poets & Writers – Poets & Writers offers free information online, including a database of literary magazines, a list of contests by date, and more.

 You’ll find that in time, deciding which magazines or journals to submit your work to becomes a natural process.
 Simply put, if you love the stories a magazine prints, and you find them to be similar to your writing style, submit your work!
 While there is no way to be 100% certain your work will be selected, following this rule of thumb will point you in the right direction.